FanyCastro/productsAPI/README.md

 5. Open a Pull Request

 ## 📜 License
-Distributed under the MIT License.
-See LICENSE for more information.
+Distributed under the Apache License.
+See [LICENSE](http://www.apache.org/licenses/) for more information.